Find the best prices on the drinks you want, enjoy exclusive voucher codes and make amazing savings

 Chilean Merlot

-One of the classic grape varieties in traditional Bordeaux blends, the Merlot grape is extremely well suited to Chile, with its hot, sunny climate – the only danger is that the Merlot is an early-ripening variety, so needs to be picked relatively early, before the grapes over ripen.
+One of the classic grape varieties in traditional Bordeaux blends, Merlot is extremely well suited to Chile, with its hot, sunny climate – the only danger is that the Merlot is an early-ripening variety, so needs to be picked relatively early, before the grapes over ripen.
 It’s rich, chocolatey, plummy, early-ripening fruit make for deliciously ripe, intense, velvety reds.

 Food matching ideas: spicy food, rich, naturally sweet, meaty stews, meaty pasta, everyday dishes (shepherd’s pie, sausage and mash), spicy Indian food, Mexican fajitas.